Frequently Asked Questions

 What are the perks of joining KDL?

-There are many perks to being partnered with the national award winning Kent District Library.
-We encourage anyone curious about their excellent programming and collections to check them out KDL.org
+There are many perks to being partnered with the national award winning Kent District Library, especially the lower millage rate that their partnership would cost taxpayers than would an independent branch.
+They provide all of the good library “stuff” like books, computers and staff.
+We encourage anyone curious about their excellent programming and collections to check them out at KDL.org

 What kind of millage are we anticipating?

-The KDL millage is 1.1, which for the average Thornapple Township household is approx $100-$150 per year.
+The KDL operational millage is 1.1, which for the average Thornapple Township household is approx $157 per year/$13 per month.
 The typical household within the KDL system can save up to $1300 by replacing subscriptions and printing services with library amenities.
+Again, Kent District Library is a national award winning library system and the operational millage includes all materials, staff and programming.

 What happens when TK School District decides to close the library to the public?